Peng Dehuai: Persecution during Cultural Revolution

-After the 1971 Lin Biao incident, the military attempted to improve Peng's living conditions, but the years of deprivation and torture from 1967–1970 had seriously weakened his physical health, and from late 1972 to his death, Peng was seriously ill probably from tuberculosis, thrombosis, or both.
+After the 1971 Lin Biao incident, the military attempted to improve Peng's living conditions, but the years of deprivation and torture from 1967 to 1970 had seriously weakened his physical health, and from late 1972 to his death, Peng was seriously ill probably from tuberculosis, thrombosis, or both.
 Peng was briefly hospitalized in 1973 before he was returned to prison, the first time that he had been outside of prison since 1967.
 Peng's niece, Peng Meikui, visited Peng in the hospital and convinced his jailers to allow an operation, but the nature and the results of this operation are unknown.
 Peng's medical condition deteriorated further in 1974.
 According to Jurgen Domes, there is "some scattered evidence" that he received no substantial medical aid because of Mao's direct order.
 On the other hand, David Shambaugh states that he was instead denied medical aid by the directive of Mao's wife, Jiang Qing.
 Peng died at 3:35 p.m. on November 29, 1974.
 His last wish was to see Zhu De on his deathbed.
 The request was denied and when Zhu learnt of Peng's wish, after his death, he reportedly burst into tears.

 Peng Meikui was allowed to view her uncle's body for twenty minutes but was then removed.
 Peng's body was quickly cremated, and his ashes were sent to Chengdu, identified only by a note that read, "No. 327 – Wang Chuan, from Chengdu."